standardgalactic/workspace/conceptual-primer.md

 An **Entropy Vault** satisfies:

-\[
-\kappa_S > 0
+κ_S > 0
-\]

 This corresponds to downward concavity in entropy geometry.
 These regions act as reservoirs of compressed informational curvature.

 Characteristics:

-- Local concavity stores potential energy.
+* Local concavity stores potential energy.
-- High-frequency modes accumulate.
+* High-frequency modes accumulate.
-- Stability persists until threshold crossing.
+* Stability persists until threshold crossing.

 A vault is metastable compression awaiting sign inversion.